gnulnx/anouman/README.md

     vagrant ssh

-Now we want to add a user that we will use to deploy our django projects.
+Next you should create a new user for deplying your django project.
+If you want to follow along closely with this tutorial then create a user name *'anouman'*.

     sudo adduser anouman

-Next we want to go ahead and give our new user sudo privileges, by editing /etc/sudoers and adding the following line:
+Next you will want to give your new user sudo privileges, by editing /etc/sudoers and adding the following line:

     anouman ALL=(ALL:ALL) ALL